semihcihan/storeconfig/IntroductoryOffer.md

 - **Result**: No mapping needed - all types are now identical between our model and Apple's API
 - **Types**: `PAY_AS_YOU_GO`, `PAY_UP_FRONT`, and `FREE_TRIAL` are all identical

+#### 6. Introductory Offer Validation ⚠️ **CRITICAL RULE**

+- **Rule**: Only one introductory offer per territory per subscription
+- **Apple Limitation**: Apple only allows one introductory offer per territory per subscription
+- **Implementation**: Add validation in diff-service during plan generation.
+- **Error**: Throw descriptive error if multiple offers are defined for the same territory
+- **Scope**: Let's only check desiredState
+- **Example Error**: "Multiple introductory offers found for territory 'USA' in subscription 'com.example.monthly'.
+Only one offer per territory is allowed."

 ### Implementation Flow (Reusing Existing Solutions)

 #### Create Introductory Offer